sjspielman/tasty/software-setup/rstudio-login.md

 In this tutorial, we will get you set up with our server.
 Our [`intro-to-R-tidyverse` module](https://github.com/AlexsLemonade/training-modules/blob/{{site.release_tag}}/intro-to-R-tidyverse) contains lessons and resources for becoming more comfortable with R and RStudio for programming.
-RStudio by itself is an [integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) or IDE that makes it easier to program in R.
+RStudio by itself is an [integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (or IDE) that makes it easier to program in R.

 ### Logging in

-To give you access to our RStudio server, we will send you a username and temporary password by direct message in Slack, after you are logged in on [Cancer Data Science](http://ccdatalab.org/slack).
+To give you access to our RStudio server, we will send you a username and temporary password by direct message in Slack.
+See [these instructions](./software-setup-instructions.md#joining-the-cancer-data-science-slack) for more information about setting up your Cancer Data Science Slack account.

 Go to <https://rstudio.ccdatalab.org> and type in your username and temporary password, and click `Sign in`.
 You may want to bookmark <https://rstudio.ccdatalab.org> for the duration of the workshop.